chswastika25/first-demo/README.md

 # first-demo
-This is a demo for git &amp; gitHub
+This is a demo for git &amp; gitHub.